fotocundari/SX70-Motor-Control-Chip/README.md

 ## PCB Files:
 * All PCB Files - [[Click Here to go to PCB Files]](https://github.com/fotocundari/SX70-Motor-Control-Chip/blob/e063784c062193bfbbe436775434f3c58acc5151/PCB%20Files/)
+* PCBs can be manufactured with assembly at PCBWAY with the following link: https://www.pcbway.com/project/shareproject/Polaroid_SX70_Motor_Control_Chip_Replacement_8_pin_DIP_version_13df00a5.html

 The PCB has been ordered with SMT assembly successfully through JLCPCB.
 It is recommended to select a PCB thickness of 1.0mm.